CocoaPods/cocoapods.github.com/source/guides/integrating_a_project.html.md

-# Creating a project that uses CocoaPods
+## Integrating a project

+    This guide is a stub

 ### Preliminary version of the basic usage howto.